rogermylife/NTHU_Clouddb17-Assignment-4/README.md

 ## Conservative Locking

 In the conservative locking approach, we lock the read/write sets of a given transaction at once (atomically) **before execution**.
 Since the locks are retained in the beginning, there are no interleaving for conflicting txs and can thus prevent deadlocks.
+Another deterministic rule about txs acquiring locks that we want you to follow is tx with higher tx number should always acquire the same lock **after** the tx with lower tx number.
 It performs well only if there are no/very few long txs.
 To know which objects to lock before execution, we have to collect the read/write sets in the stored procedures.

 In this assignment, you are asked to implement the conservative concurrency manager that extends `ConcurrencyMgr`.
 You can trace the other concurrency managers like `SerializableConcurrencyMgr` as a reference to implement your own.
 Note that, you should not modify the `ConcurrencyMgr` interface.
 You can simply override and leave some methods blank if you think they are no longer necessary in the conservative implementation.